digiltd/oh-rtd-test/Logitech-Harmony-Hub-Binding.md

 	harmonyStartActivity(<activity>)
 	harmonyStartActivity(<qualifier>,<activity>)

+Surround the activity name in quotes, for example:

+        harmonyStartActivity("PowerOff")

 #### Other
  Under debug logging the IO bundle will print the list of devices, activities and the full JSON config for each hub.
 This can be used to populate items.